-- Student, veterinary technician or responsible clinician puts on barrier clothing, gloves and use foot mat provided at the facility. - Removes all bedding into the container that is provided at the cage. - Clean the cage with detergent and remove all macroscopic organic material. - Sweeps floor to remove all debris. - Rinse floor and walls to remove gross debris, scrub soiled areas using detergent and a brush.
-(Scrub soiled areas using detergent and a brush.) - Rinse cage with water and put on disinfectant after wiping off the moisture. - Apply disinfectant - Dry the cage after cleaning. - Cleaning tools must be disinfected at the end of each day (including handles).
+- Students, veterinary technicians or responsible clinicians wear barrier clothing and gloves, then use foot mats provided at the facility. - Remove all bedding into the container that is provided at the cage. - Clean the cage with detergent and remove all macroscopic organic material. - Sweep the floor to remove all debris. - Rinse floor and walls to remove gross debris, scrub soiled areas using detergent and a brush.
+(Scrub soiled areas using detergent and a brush.) - Rinse the cage with water and put on disinfectants after wiping off the moisture. - Dry the cage after cleaning. - Cleaning tools must be disinfected at the end of each day (including handles).